The first and most obvious place to check for Evelyn was in her old bedroom.

 “Raine, she self-harms constantly.
 It might not be razor blade marks on her wrists, but the way she punishes herself is just as real.”

 Raine paused with an oddly thoughtful frown, then nodded.
 “Yeah, yeah there’s places she could go here that would mess with her head.
-We should check out the mothballed wing, that’s where her mother used to keep all the hocus pocus, but I asked Lewis and told me it was all locked up.
+We should check out the mothballed wing, that’s where her mother used to keep all the hocus pocus, but I asked Lewis and he told me it was all locked up.
 Here, back this way.”

 Creeping around dark corridors together had smothered my earlier arousal, given me time to watch Raine and think uncomfortable thoughts.